 For a modest fee, Anuba gives me an individual tour of the entire factory, beginning at the deep troughs upstairs.
 Here, the tea leaves are continuously heated for twelve hours, to remove 45% of the moisture.

 A worker squats with a broom, sweeping the now withered leaves down a hole to the next stage of their processing journey.
 They are crushed, shaken, filtered through a mesh, fermented on the floor, and heated to 260 degrees F until only 3% moisture remains.
 At the end, there are eight different grades of tea.

 “First two grades export to UK, China, Japan, Europe and Saudi Arabia,” Anuba says.
 He laughs.
 “In Sri Lanka, only drink bad tea.”
 Remarkably, the tour is winding up without any suggestion of actually sampling the product.
 Despite finishing in the Tasting Room, perhaps it is not worth his time on just one person.
 I’m disappointed.

-A tea plantation A tea plantation in Sri Lanka
+A tea plantation in Sri Lanka

 From Dambatenne there is a choice of a public bus back to Haputale, or a bus laid on for the factory workers.
 Both are attractive options, full of interesting people able to speak English, but today I’d rather walk the remaining five miles.
 First, though, I need a revivifying cup of tea.

 In the café across the road – in a collection of houses built as workers’ quarters – I place my order.
 When brought over, the tea has body, but no discernible flavor; this is low-grade tea.